 We’ll help you set up your compliance framework using Checkr’s solutions with this checklist.
 This is not an exhaustive list, but it covers the main areas of opportunity to implement fairer hiring practices and avoid common areas of legal risk.
 If you’re looking for more detailed guidance, you can find it after the checklist.

 - Create an Adverse Action procedure, and stick to it.
-If you decline to hire, engage, retain, or promote an applicant based on information in the background check report, protect yourself from legal exposure by making sure you give the applicant notice and maintain a reasonable waiting period before taking final action.
+If you decline to hire, engage, retain, or promote a candidate based on information in the background check report, protect yourself from legal exposure by making sure you give the candidate notice and maintain a reasonable waiting period before taking final action.

 - Set up the Positive Adjudication Matrix.
 Checkr’s powerful Positive Adjudication Matrix lets you de-emphasize offenses that are minor or not relevant to the job position to increase your efficiency by saving you time as you review reports and letting you hire more quickly.
 Consistently clearing crimes that are unrelated to the job also reduces your legal risk by eliminating subjectivity and bias in the hiring process.

-- Set up the Individualized Assessment Tool.
-Some cities will issue fines if you don’t “show your work” for why you declined an applicant based on criminal history.
+- Use the Individualized Assessment Tool.
+Some cities will issue fines if you don’t “show your work” for why you declined a candidate based on criminal history.
 Checkr’s assessment tool walks employers through the individualized assessment process, documents the analysis, and provides the assessment to the candidate.
 Train your team not to skip this step, and to use the required forms in the cities of New York and Los Angeles.

 - If doing credit checks, certify your purpose with Checkr.
-Several states and cities have laws limiting credit checks for job applicants.
+Several states and cities have laws limiting credit checks for employment purposes.
 Many require that the credit check relates to the job position (e.g. the job requires access to financial assets or confidential information).
 Contact Checkr’s Customer Success Team to verify that you have a permissible purpose before requesting a credit check in these locations.

 How Checkr assists with compliance